28 hours + self-paced online learning materials 860

 **There is a scholarship opportunity for this course through the generosity of National Ski Area Association Mountain Foundation.
 In an effort to support professional ski patrollers and other individuals interested in pursuing a career in avalanche mitigation work at a ski area, scholarships in the amount of $500 are currently available and are designed to support individuals that would benefit from a NAS field session but may not have the budget to attend. .
 This is an exclusive offer for students who have passed either the 2017 or 2019 NAS Classroom Session.
 For more information and to apply, click HERE**

 This course should be taken after the National Avalanche School classroom session.
 This course is designed for avalanche workers early in their careers, or for experienced workers looking to stay current with industry standards.
 The focus of this course is to prepare students to be contributing members of a risk management team, developing observational skills, as well as communication and rescue skills.
-This course will spend much of our time in the field.
+This course will spend much of our time in the field, with an additional online learning component.
 During this course, we will focus on developing systems for planning and executing a route, as well as for evaluating snow stability.
 The goal of this course is to help students become skilled observers who will contribute practice and be evaluated on the following skills: